 USDA’s Farm Service Agency’s (FSA) Noninsured Crop Disaster Assistance Program (NAP) provides financial assistance to producers of non-insurable crops when low yields, loss of inventory or prevented planting occur due to a natural disaster.

 Eligible Producers: An eligible producer is a landowner, tenant or sharecropper who shares in the risk of producing an eligible crop and is entitled to an ownership share of that crop.
-The 2014 Farm Bill specifies that an individual’s or entity’s average adjusted gross income (AGI) cannot exceed $900,000 to be eligible for NAP payments.
+An individual’s or entity’s average adjusted gross income (AGI) cannot exceed $900,000 to be eligible for NAP payments.

 Eligible Crops: Eligible crops must be commercially produced agricultural commodities for which crop insurance is not available.
 Crop insurance agents can answer questions about insurability of crops in specific counties.
 FSA county offices can provide information on whether a given crop is eligible for NAP coverage.

-Eligible Causes of Loss: Eligible causes of loss include the following natural disasters:
+Eligible Causes of Loss include the following natural disasters:

 - Damaging weather, such as drought, freeze, hail, excessive moisture, excessive wind or hurricanes;

 - Adverse natural occurrences, such as earthquake or flood; and

 - Conditions related to damaging weather or an adverse natural occurrence, such as excessive heat, plant disease, volcanic smog or insect infestation.